ngwtl/CNN-demonstration-X-Ray-Classifier/README.md

 ### Executive Summary
+---
 For this project, we will consider 4 datasets, namely, train, test, spray and weather.

 Once the datasets are imported, we will explore each feature.
 Feature engineering comes next as we transform the date and weather features.
 Categorical features are also transformed to dummy variables.

 Finally, we will train our model using GridSearch, of which, the best model will be used for our Kaggle submission.

+### Data
+---
+X-Ray data was obtained from multiple different sources including the [NIH's](https://nihcc.app.box.com/v/ChestXray-NIHCC) open source dataset, [JSRT](http://db.jsrt.or.jp/eng.php) lung nodule dataset, the [Guangzhou Women's and Children's hospital](https://www.qmenta.com/covid-19-kaggle-chest-x-ray-normal/) dataset, the [Covid-19 open-source dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) and the [RSNA](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) Pneumonia Detection Challenge.

+Due to the imbalanced nature of the data, only the RSNA data was used to train the model.
+Images of other different lung anomalies were chosen from the other different datasets in order to act as a holdout set for deployment training.

+If using the code for deployment, please download the [RSNA](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) Pneumonia Detection Challenge dataset for code application.
 ### Modelling
 ---
 <img src="https://github.com/ngwtl/X-Ray-classifier/blob/master/Model%20results/model_performance.png" width="600"/>